elasticio/api-docs/source/includes/_accounts.md

 ### Returns

-Returns a ssh key's metadata object if the call succeeded.
-The returned object will have an keys's title, id and fingerPrint metadata.
+Returns account object if the call succeeded.